Steeple And Star #14911

 Back in the day, the barn and surrounding buildings were quite a sight to see even in a worn down state.
 Have a look at Star Barn 2 #14897 to judge for yourself.
 Interestingly, here’s another view of the barn standing restored today as New Star Barn 3 #14910.

 Location: Elizabethtown, Lancaster County, Pennsylvania.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Bottomless Secrets #14915